iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Iowa Traffic Tickets?

-Traffic tickets in Iowa are documents issued by law enforcement officials to road users charging them with suspected traffic offenses or violations.
-Driver’s records and ticket/citation history within the state are maintained by the Iowa Department of Transportation and the Iowa Judicial Branch, respectively.
+Traffic tickets in Iowa are documents issued by law enforcement officials to road users charged with traffic offenses or violations.
+In Iowa, driver records and ticket/citation history are maintained by the Iowa Department of Transportation and the Iowa Judicial Branch, respectively.
 These records are available to the public on request.

 • The name of the person involved in the record, unless said person is a juvenile